victorvalle/lexicon-site-1/src/pages/docs/patterns/nav tabs.md

 ![bordered tabs](../../../images/tabsBordered.png)

-### Not bordered tabs
+### Non-bordered tabs

-Not bordered tabs are used in interior levels such as inside forms and in search results for different repositories.
+Non-bordered tabs are used in interior levels such as inside forms and in search results for different repositories.

 ![not bordered tabs](../../../images/tabsNotBordered.png)

 **TODO: Esto puede ser usado con todas?**